 Propagated since ancient times, prune plums are unique in nature for their for their sweet-tart flavor and functional components, including sorbitol and antioxidants.

 While all prunes are plums, not all plums can be prunes.
-Sunsweet prunes are the d’Agen variety, a non-GMO stone fruit that originated in France.
+Sunsweet prunes are derived from a non-GMO stone fruit that originated in France.
 Cuttings were brought to the California Bay Area by Louis Pellier in the 19th century, who propagated them on American rootstock.
 What emerged was a California prune plum with French ancestry.

 While the chemical compositions of each prune-based Sunsweet Ingredient varies, they all contain several functional components, including sorbitol, fiber, and antioxidants.